Eastern Regional Park

 Life's a Picnic

-Three picnic pavilions are available for reservation from April 1 through October 31.
+Three picnic pavilions are available for reservation from April 1 through September 30.
 The pavilions are wheelchair-accessible, and are located in close proximity to the playground and paved path network.
-Three large pavilions provide the perfect setting for family picnics, group and company outings, and may be reserved through the Bengies-Chase Community Office by calling 410-887-5939 or by e-mail to firstname.lastname@example.org.
+Three large pavilions provide the perfect setting for family picnics, group and company outings, and may be reserved through the Bengies-Chase Community Office by calling 410-887-5194 or by email to email@example.com.

 Off the Beaten Track